onsol-labs/ans-documentation/alldomains-pools-v1.0/marketing-your-tld.md

-First thing first!
+First things first!
 If you are not a member of our discord server, join it here: [https://discord.gg/Xf7YQQccaq](https://discord.gg/Xf7YQQccaq).